afinetooth/unity/README.md

 # Unity
 =====

-A gem for maintaining consistent user experiences across different unit systems.
+A gem for maintaining a consistent user experience between different unit systems.

 Make your apps all unit-y!